 In 2024, Axion achieved significant bottom-line improvement alongside continued growth.
 The successful launch of Maestro Volt, a product tailored for academic labs, generated immediate sales and upselling.
-Furthermore, a strategic partnership with STEMCELL was announced for the distribution of MEA systems alongside their complementary cell, media, and reagent offerings.
+Furthermore, a strategic Axion's products enable scientists to understand partnership with STEMCELL was announced for the distribution of MEA systems alongside their complementary cell, media, and reagent various pharmaceutical segments (e.g., cell and offerinas.